DaVita

-DaVita Inc. provides kidney dialysis services through a network of 2,675 outpatient centers in the United States, serving 200,800 patients, and 367 outpatient centers in 11 other countries serving 49,400 patients.
+DaVita Inc. (a shortened contraction of "dare vita, meaning "to give life" in the Italian language) is an American health care company, incorporated in Delaware and headquartered in Denver, that provides kidney dialysis services through a network of 2,657 outpatient centers in the United States.
+DaVita serves 200,500 patients (36% of the total of 557,000 patients in the U.S.), and has 585 outpatient centers in 14 other countries serving 94,500 patients.
 The company primarily treats end-stage renal disease (ESRD), which requires patients to undergo kidney dialysis, often 3 times per week for the rest of their lives unless they receive a kidney transplant via organ donation.
-The company has a 37% market share in the U.S. dialysis market.
-It is incorporated in Delaware and headquartered in Denver.

-In 2023, 67% of the company's revenues came from Medicare and other government-based health insurance programs.
-In 2023, 89% of the company's patients were covered by government-based health insurance programs.
-Commercial payers, which accounted for 33% of revenues in 2023, generate nearly all of the company's profit as they reimburse at a much higher rate than government-based health insurance programs.

-The company is ranked 341st on the Fortune 500.
+In 2025, 68% of the company's revenues came from Medicare and other government-based health insurance programs.
+In 2025, 89% of the company's patients were covered by government-based health insurance programs.
+Commercial payers, which accounted for 32% of revenues in 2025, generate nearly all of the company's profit as they reimburse at a much higher rate than government-based health insurance programs.
+The company is ranked 331st on the 2026 Fortune 500.

 History

 The company was founded in 1979 as Medical Ambulatory Care, Inc., a subsidiary of National Medical Enterprises, Inc. (now Tenet Healthcare).

 In August 1994, 70% of the company was acquired by DLJ Merchant Banking Partners in a leveraged buyout for $75.5 million, including a $10.5 million investment by DLJ.
-The company then changed its name to Total Renal Care Holdings, Inc.

-In October 1995, the company became a public company via an initial public offering, raising $107 million.
+The company then changed its name to Total Renal Care Holdings, Inc. In October 1995, the company became a public company via an initial public offering, raising $107 million.
 By December 1996, DLJ had made a 386% return on its $10.5 million investment.

-Acquisitions and divestments

 On February 27, 1998, the company acquired Renal Treatment Centers for $1.3 billion in stock.
 The integration went poorly and in July 1999, the CEO and CFO resigned.
 After tripling in value between 1995 and 1998, by July 1999, the stock price was down 71% year-to-date.
 In October 1999, Kent J. Thiry, then 43 years old, was named CEO.